HamiltonMultimedia/hello-world/README.md

 I am also learning networking and how to connect applications over Wide Area Networks

-This is how most applications funtion is the modern computing environment.
+This is how most applications function is the modern computing environment.

+Now I'm using a combination of various technologies including Docker and Kubernetes to build a new application which includes networking orchestration.